intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 interface, which is never set to shared with the untrusted host/VMM.

-ACPI tables are (mostly) controlled by the host and only passed through the TDVF (TDX guest virtual firmware, see https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-virtual-firmware-design-guide-rev-1.01.pdf for more information).
+ACPI tables are (mostly) controlled by the host and only passed through the TDVF (see `TDX guest virtual firmware <https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-virtual-firmware-design-guide-rev-1.01.pdf>`_ for more information).
 They should be attested and therefore trusted.
 However, we cannot expect that an attesting entity fully understands what causes the Linux kernel to open security holes based on some particular AML.
 Then a